 Pennsylvania Offense Classes and Gravity Scores

-You can find definitions and descriptions of offense classes and gravity scores in The Pennsylvania Criminal Code under Title 204, Chapter 303.
+For comprehensive definitions and descriptions of offense classes and gravity scores, please refer to The Pennsylvania Criminal Code under Title 204, Chapter 303.

 How Can a Lawyer Help?